appu1232/Discord-Selfbot/README.md

 **Mac/Linux:**

-Navigate to the bot's folder in terminal/shell and run: ``bash run_linuxmac.sh`` If it doesn't work, do ``sudo bash run_linuxmac.sh``
+Navigate to the bot's folder in terminal/shell and run: ``sudo bash run_linuxmac.sh``

-Alternatively if the bash script isn't working for you, do ``pip install -r requirements.txt`` (only need to do it the first time).
-Once it's finished, run: ``python loopself.py`` (or pip3 and python3 on some linux machines) to start the bot.
+Alternatively if the bash script isn't working for you, do ``sudo -H pip install -r requirements.txt`` (only need to do it the first time).
+Once it's finished, run: ``sudo python loopself.py`` (or pip3 and python3 on some linux machines) to start the bot.

 **Updating the bot:**